 In 2019, she served as a panel judge at the Milton Literary Festival-Young Adults Contest.
 She has done readings with American Sign Language Interpreters as well as a musical program collaboration with musicians which was performed at the Falany Performing Arts Center at Reinhardt University’s Contemporary Arts Festival.
-She has done Reader’s Theater as presenter at the Black Box Theatre at Reinhardt University.
+She has done Reader’s Theater at Reinhardt University’s Black Box Theatre.
 She was a presenter at Georgia State University’s 2019 New Voice Graduate Conference where she discussed the methodology and treatment of the supernatural in the works of William Gay.
-She has read on NPR- Dante’s Old South and has lectured and taught in literature and creative writing workshops.
+She collaborated with Oakland Cemetery for its Sunday in the Park event for which she wrote scripts for a living history project where the ghostly residents came to life to tell their stories.
+She has written poetry-themed radio scripts which aired on Album 88, college radio, and she has appeared on NPR- Dante’s Old South.
+She has also lectured and taught in literature and creative writing workshops.

 She recently finished her first novel, titled The Bystanders, an adult collection of interconnected short stories linked together by theme, town, and characters.
 She is seeking publication of this work while simultaneously working on a literary horror novel titled, A Dark Coincidence, also a collection of short stories organized by theme and structured within a frame narrative.
 She is a member of Atlanta Writers Club and actively participates in annual writing conferences and critique groups.
-She has collaborated with Oakland Cemetery for its Sunday in the Park event for which she wrote scripts for living history where the ghostly residents come to life to tell their story.
-She has work forthcoming in Five Points- A Journal of Literature and Art in 2019 and The James Dickey Review in 2020.
+Work is forthcoming with the James Dickey Review in 2020.